Kata (name)

 Kata is both a surname and a given name.

 In Croatia, the name Kata was among the most common feminine given names until 1949.
 It is a shorter form of Katarina.

 In Hungary, it is often a shorter form of Katalin.
+While it remains rooted as a "vernacular short form" of Katalin, Kata is registered independently without requiring the full name Katalin, differentiating it from earlier times when only formal names were accepted.

 In Georgia, it is a short form of Katay.

 Notable people with the name include: